Last updated July 6, 2023

 The 6000 mAh battery comes with something else you won’t find in many cell phones today–a 65-watt HyperCharge charger.
 The battery lasts over a day, and the design of the phone even makes sure that the battery cells are separated and spaced properly in the unit to ensure that the heat doesn’t become uncomfortable.

 Time doesn’t permit me to list out all the other bells and whistles for gamers, but suffice it to say if mobile gaming is important to you, this one is the best.
-The ROG 6 was announced in September 2022, and units are being distributed in the US as of mid-October 2022.
 Check Amazon to check availability.

-4. Sony Xperia 1 IV – Superior Video and Audio
+3. Sony Xperia 1 V – Superior Video and Audio

-Sony’s newest entry into the smartphone space was launched on May 11, 2022.
-It replaces the old Xperia 1 III that I featured on this list last year, as well as the Xperia 1 II that’s been around since October 2020 (if you’re keeping score at home “Xperia 1” refers to Sony’s top-of-the-line brand of smartphone, while “Xperia 5” refers to its compact version).
+Xperia is Sony’s entry into the smartphone space (if you’re keeping score at home “Xperia 1” refers to Sony’s top-of-the-line brand of smartphone, while “Xperia 5” refers to its compact version).
+It’s made in Thailand.

 Software features like Real-Time Tracking and auto-focus, burst shooting with auto-focus and auto-exposure, low-light capabilities, and a dedicated shutter button.
 They took learnings from their Handycam business unit to build superior wind-filtering into their mics.